How to draft a notebook or journal cover in any size

 If you like the sound of that, keep reading so you can learn how to draft your own notebook/journal covers!!!

-To accurately draft a pattern for your notebook cover, you will need to take few measurements.
+To accurately draft a pattern for your notebook cover, you will need to take a few measurements.

-Next, measure the height (Photo 2) and ADD extra 1 cm, thickness (Photo 3) , and the width (Photo 4) of your notebook / journal.
+Now, you can measure the thickness (Photo 3) and the width (Photo 4) of your notebook/journal.

-Write those measurement on a piece of paper, because we will need them in a minute.
+Write these measurements on a piece of paper because we will need them in a minute to draft our pattern.

 Let’s stop for a minute and think about the anatomy of our notebook/journal cover.

 We need the main external panel that will wrap the notebook/journal on the outside.
-We can keep it simple and use one-piece fabric or divide it in multiple panels.
-For the purpose of this tutorial (and my personal preference) I am dividing my external cover in three panels, so I will need to create following pattern pieces: SIDE PANEL (cut twice) and MIDDLE PANEL (cut once).
-Additionally we need a seperate pattern piece for the lining, I will call it MAIN PANEL.
+We can keep it simple and use one-piece fabric or divide it into multiple panels.
+For the purpose of this tutorial (and my personal preference), I am dividing my external cover into three panels, so I will need to create the following pattern pieces: SIDE PANEL (cut twice) and MIDDLE PANEL (cut once).
+Additionally, we need a separate pattern piece for the lining; I will call it MAIN PANEL.
 This one is best to make from a single piece of fabric, because we will barely see it when the cover is made.

-Grab a ruler, piece of paper and a pencil because we are about to start!
+Grab a ruler, a piece of paper and a pencil because we are about to start!

-To begin drafting your pattern draw a rectangle that measures length / height (for me it is 40 cm / 25 cm), than mark the centre (dashed line).
+To begin drafting your pattern, draw a rectangle that measures length x height (for me, it is 40 cm x 25 cm), then mark the centre (dashed line).

 If you want to make your project even quicker and easier, use this pattern piece and also cut x 1 from the external fabric.
 Only do this if you prefer to make your notebook cover without dividing the exterior panel into sections.

-Math time!
-Below calculations are just my personal preference.
-I think they keep the overall design proportional, but if you want you can use different measurements altogether.
+The below calculations are just my personal preference.
+I think they keep the overall design proportional, but if you want, you can use different measurements altogether.

 We will use the MAIN PANEL piece as a base to create all remaining pieces.
 This is especially useful if your notebook cover has rounded corners.